-- Classroom staff and service providers interact with all children in consistent but varying roles to enable children to experience various situations throughout the day. - Adults are engaged with activities with children and encourage independence in the use of functional skills. - Adults allow children to assume to role of activity leader and follow the lead of the children while guiding them in their use of social interactions across situations. - Adults exhibit proximity to the children by remaining in areas where children are working, are at the children's eye level, and respond when children seek help.

-- ✓ When and how do you allow children to "take the lead" inthe classroom or during unstructured activities? - ✓ How do you help children develop independence in their interactions with peers and adults?

-Right click to open in new window

-Process for Teaching Social Skills
+Su.
+Addits are interacting with or facilitating interaction bet 1 Quality indicators: Classroom staff and service providers interact with all children in consistent but varying roles to enable children to experience various situations throughout the day.
+Adults are engaged with activities with children and encourage independence in the use of functional skills.
+Adults allow children to assume to role of activity leader and follow the lead of the children while guiding them in their use of social interactions across situations.
+Adults exhibit proximity to the children by remaining in areas where children are working, are at the children's based on the social working.
+A CONTRACTOR OF THE SECOND eye level, and respond when children seek help.
+Questions to ask: ✓ When and how do you allow children to "take the lead" inthe classroom or during unstructured activities? ✓ How do you help children develop independence in their interactions with peers and adults?
+Supports, Accommodations, Adaptations Links for Additional Information Universal Supports Right click to open in new window Activities that Encourage Cooperative Play → Arrange the room so that children have a variety of interesting activities, as well as access to materials needed to independently make choices, develop play scenarios with peers, and participate in activities. → Provide centers and toys that encourage children to initiate activities and to invite friends to join. → Reference and discuss skills for peer interactions Process for Teaching Social Skills during activities.

-Activities that Encourage Cooperative Play

-Social Development for Groups of Children

-- → Arrange the room so that children have a variety of interesting activities, as well as access to materials needed to independently make choices, develop play scenarios with peers, and participate in activities. - → Provide centers and toys that encourage children to initiate activities and to invite friends to join. - → Reference and discuss skills for peer interactions during activities.
 Relate books to social skills.

-- \rightarrow Provide and teach visuals related to class rules, routines, and peer interactions. - → Facilitate peer interactions and encourage skills such as initiating play, problem solving, and handling conflict. - → Provide feedback, reinforcement, and additional instruction and practice in self-regulation, requesting help, and using skills in varying situations.

-Facilitating Peer Interaction - University of Arizona

-Teaching Young Children Self-Control Skills

-Supporting Children During Play

-- → Develop lessons that address specific skills.
-Provide and teach self-regulation strategies. - → Develop social stories that address a specific skill for children experiencing difficulty.
+Targeted/Specialized Supports → Provide and teach visuals related to class rules, routines, and peer interactions. → Facilitate peer interactions and encourage skills such as initiating play, problem solving, and handling conflict. → Provide feedback, reinforcement, and additional instruction and practice in self-regulation, requesting help, and using skills in varying situations.
+Facilitating Peer Interaction Teaching Young Children Self-Control Skills Supporting Children During Play Intensive Interventions → Develop lessons that address specific skills.
+Provide and teach self-regulation strategies. → Develop social stories that address a specific skill for children experiencing difficulty.
 Include visuals and actual photos in the story.

-Process for Teaching Social Skills

-TATS Talks - Developing and Teaching Social Skills Lessons

-Visual cue Scripts for Playing with Friends
+Process for Teaching Social Skills TATS Talks - Developing and Teaching Social Skills Lessons Visual cue Scripts for Playing with Friends